h9lk/mastercomfig/docs/customization/modules.md

 - **`fpscap=360`**: Sets FPS cap to 360 FPS.
 - **`fpscap=400`**: Sets FPS cap to 400 FPS.
 - **`fpscap=1000`**: Sets FPS cap to 1000 FPS (maximum safe value).
 - **`fpscap=unlimited`**: FPS is not capped.
-Removes small overhead from capping FPS, but ensure that you never surpass 1000FPS in meaningful game scenarios.
+Removes small overhead from capping FPS, but ensure that you never surpass 1000 FPS in meaningful game scenarios.

 ### VSync